microsoft/Web-Dev-For-Beginners/5-browser-extension/3-background-tasks-and-performance/assignment.md

 # Analyze a site for performance

 Provide a detailed report of a web site, showing areas where performance is problematic.
 Analyze why the site is slow and what you could do to speed it up.
-Don't rely only on the browser tools, but do some research on other tools that can help your report
+Don't rely only on the browser tools, but do some research on other tools that can help your report.

 ## Rubric